The most common causes of bad breath in dogs are:

 Periodontal or dental disease occurs when plaque builds up on the teeth (both above and below the gumline), and is the most common cause of all dental diseases in dogs.
 Without regular tooth brushing (weekly if not daily for most dogs), plaque can become mineralized to form rough, brown tartar.
 This process eventually causes gingivitis or gum inflammation, and as it progresses, the teeth lose support, and the ‘good bacteria’ changes into ‘bad bacteria’.
 This is essentially the same process as what happens in humans.

 In the worst cases, the teeth can rot from the inside out and dogs may even develop a dental abscess, a severe and painful infection that develops around the root of a tooth.

 Unpleasant dietary habits of eating food (and non-food items) from the ground, garbage diving, and eating decomposing animal remains all can cause foul breath.

 Put simply, unsupervised snacking is a significant cause of bad breath.
-It’s also a major cause of toxin ingestion, so paying close attention to the type of smell can give you clues about the cause of your dog’s bad breath.
+It’s also a major cause of toxin ingestion, so it’s a good habit to know what your dog is getting into.
+Paying close attention to the type of smell can give you clues about the cause of your dog’s bad breath.

 Small bits of food and other objects can become lodged in the teeth or mouth and will eventually decay, causing an offensive smell.
 This includes shards of bone or pieces of wood that have broken off a stick.